litestar-org/litestar/docs/usage/19-cli.md

 ## Autodiscovery

-Starlite will automatically discover Starlite applications in certain places:
+Starlite will automatically discover Starlite applications and application factories in certain places:

 - `app.py`
 - `application.py`
 - `asgi.py`
 - `app/__init__.py`

-If any of these files contains an instance of the `Starlite` class, the CLI will pick it up.
+If any of these files contains an instance of the `Starlite` class, a function named `create_app`, or a function annotated as returning a `Starlite` instance, the CLI will pick it up.

 ## Commands